EXCLUSIVE-France's Thales considers move for Atos cybersecurity arm BDS -sources

 ($1 = 0.8835 euros)

-(Reporting by Pamela Barbaglia; Additional reporting by Mathieu Rosemain, Tim Hepher, Julien Ponthus and Michel Rose; Editing by Alexander Smith)
+(Reporting by Pamela Barbaglia Additional reporting by Mathieu Rosemain, Tim Hepher, Julien Ponthus and Michel Rose Editing by Alexander Smith and Mark Potter)

 ((pamela.barbaglia@thomsonreuters.com; +442075427723; Reuters Messaging: pamela.barbaglia.thomsonreuters.com@reuters.net))